 After your surgery, your ostomy nurse will talk to you about the operation, help you understand what has happened to your body, and teach you how to manage your new stoma as you recover in the hospital and transition to home care.
 Depending on your needs, you may also get referrals to other specialists or clinics for more help.

 It is important to remember that everyone is different, and we all adapt to change in different ways.
-The support you can expect to receive from your nurse will always be geared toward your individual needs.
+The support you can expect to receive from your nurse will always be geared towards your individual needs.
 There are many people like you who have had the same operation, and your doctors and nurses are there to listen and help.